-Figure 18: (a) Eyebrow feature image extracted from the upper near-IR band. (b) Eye feature image extracted from the lower near-IR band. (c) Composite eyebrow-eye feature image. (d) The result of the template matching superimposed on the skin image.
+Fig. 18. (a) Eyebrow feature image extracted from the upper near-IR band, (b) Eye feature image extracted from the lower near-IR band, (c) Composite eyebrow-eye feature image, (d) The result of the template matching superimposed on the skin image.

-We use a simple template (see Figure 19) that is modeled after the expected appearance of an eye region in the composite feature image.
-This consists of a black region (modeling the eyebrow) over a gray region (modeling the eye).
+(modeling the eyebrow) over a gray region (modeling the eye).
 The template is rotated and sized at each point of implementation to account for the rotation and variation of individual faces.
-The result of this step is a tri-level image where the background shows as white, the skin region as gray, and within the skin region the area(s) that exhibited the strongest response to our eye template as black (see Figure 18(d)).
+The result of this step is a tri-level image where the background shows as white, the skin region as gray, and within the skin region the area(s) that exhibited the strongest response to our eye template as black (see Fig. 18(d)).